sbcshop/GPS_RTK_Breakout_Software/README.md

 ## Using GPS RTK HAT Via USB:
 <img src = "https://github.com/sbcshop/GPS_RTK_Breakout_Software/blob/main/Images/img1.png"/>

-For using this HAT with USB cable you have to install the USB driver and a Software Application of ublox(U Center).
+For using this Breakout with USB cable you have to install the USB driver and a Software Application of ublox(U Center).
 For this you can visit the links below,

 [**Download USB Driver**](https://deviceinbox.com/drivers/1870-u-blox-gnss-standard-usb-driver.html)